-5 For an example, read the Senate debates about amendments to the Rudd government's Industrial Relations Bill.
-Consider the reservations of Senator Steve Fielding (Family First) and Senator Nick Xenophon (Independent) to the Bill at www.feargalquinn.ie/index.php/What-I-ve-Said/ Democracy-Governance.
+For an example, read the Senate debates about amendments to the Rudd government's Industrial Relations Bill.
+Consider the reservations of Senator Steve Fielding (Family First) and Senator Nick Xenophon (Independent) to the Bill at www.feargalquinn.ie/index.php/What-I-ve-Said/Democracy-Governance.

-6 See, for example, Constitution Act 1975 (Vic); Constitution Act 1902 (NSW); Constitution Act 1934 (SA) and s 57 of the Commonwealth of Australia Act 1900 (Imp).
-The problem of deadlock does not arise in the Oueensland Parliament, as it contains only the lower house.
-There are no such provisions in the Constitutions of Western Australia and Tasmania.
+B See, for example, Constitution Act 1975 (Vic); Constitution Act 1902 (NSW); Constitution Act 1934 (SA) and s 57 of the Commonwealth of Australia Act 1900 (Imp).
+The problem of deadlock does not arise in the Queensland Parliament, as it comprises only one house.
+There are no such provisions in the constitutions of Western Australia and Tasmania.
 The position in Western Australia and Tasmania seems to be that if the upper house rejects a Bill, the Bill does not become a statute.

-7 Schedule 2 of the CCA contains the Australian Consumer Law ('ACL').
+9 Schedule 2 of the CCA contains the Australian Consumer Law ('ACL').
 Consumers have wider remedies under ACL than common law.

-8 Common law distinguishes between an innocent, negligent and fraudulent misrepresentation.
+10 Common law distinguishes between an innocent, negligent and fraudulent misrepresentation.
 Section 18 of the ACL imposes direct liability on businesses for misleading or deceptive conduct and false or misleading representations.